 A review of contemporaneous medical records will be helpful, but this can also be frustrating for the forensic examiner due to the potential lack of objective data related to cognitive function and capacity in general.
-As is often the case with treatment capacity, as long as the individual went along with doctors' recommendations and the majority of the family's wishes, it may be that no one will have officially assessed capacity.^{60-62} It is most often the case in standard clinical settings that no formal neuropsychiatric testing is done, and there may be little to no sequential cognitive screening to assess if there was general decline or improvement with time.^{23,24}
+As is often the case with treatment capacity, as long as the individual went along with doctors' recommendations and the majority of the family's wishes, it may be that no one will have officially assessed capacity.
+For each of the case in standard clinical settings that no formal neuropsychiatric testing is done, and there may be little to no sequential cognitive screening to assess if there was general decline or improvement with time.
+23,24

 All too often, the objective data in the clinical oncology records address only general orientation (e.g., awake and alert) or physical functioning (e.g., ability to rise from a chair, presence or lack of tremor, ability to walk unassisted).
 As reviewed above, orientation in and of itself does not denote capacity, and physical function has a degree of correlation but is not definitive.
 For these reasons, forensic examiners should pay close attention to rehabilitation reports, especially occupational and speech pathology.
-These are often areas where some sort of objective measure of abilities can be found (e.g., word fluency, execuTable 4Proposed Signs for Family Overreporting of Functioningin GBM (When Consistently Present)
+These are often areas where some sort of objective measure of abilities can be found (e.g., word fluency, executive functioning as related to fall risk or ability to be unsupervised).
+At some level, the lack of frequent cognitive screening in the oncology records may be understandable because treating doctors may not want to burden the patient, may feel that the time with the patient and family could be better spent addressing other areas of the condition or treatment,